DDoSPedia is a glossary that focuses on network and

 definitions.
 It provides a central place for hard to find web-scattered

-A Denial-of-Service attack or DoS is an attack targeting the availability of web applications.
-Unlike other kinds of attacks, DoS attacks' primary goal is not to steal information but to slow or take down a web site.
+A DoS or Denial-of-Service attack is an attack targeting the availability of web applications.
+Unlike other kinds of attacks, the primary goal of a DoS attack is not to steal information but to slow or take down a web site.
 The attackers' motivations are diverse, ranging from simple fun, to financial gain and ideology (

-Denial of Service attacks affect enterprises from all sectors (e-gaming, Banking, Government etc.), all sizes (mid/big enterprises) and all locations.
-They target the network layer and up to the application layer, where attacks are more difficult to detect since denial of service attacks could easily get confused with legitimate traffic.
+Denial-of-Service/DoS attacks affect enterprises from all sectors (e-gaming, Banking, Government etc.), all sizes (mid/big enterprises) and all locations.
+They target the network layer and up to the application layer, where attacks are more difficult to detect since they could easily get confused with legitimate traffic.

-DDoS, or Distributed Denial of Service attack, where the attack originates from multiple computers simultaneously, therefore causing the victim's resources exhaustion.
+, or Distributed Denial of Service attack, where the attack originates from multiple computers simultaneously, therefore causing the victim's resources exhaustion.